tommy3001/blog_project3001_org/introsphinx.rst

 Mathjax will be included automatically in your html output (`make html` command in the root directory of your document) by implementing the javascript library.

-The second way is by including `'sphinx.ext.pngmath,` instead  in your `extensions` variable in the `conf.py` file, which is in the root directory of your documents.
+The second way is by including `sphinx.ext.pngmath` instead  in your `extensions` variable in the `conf.py` file..
 One dependence is dvipng.
 With this extension the formulas are rendered to png.

 Extended code view